Must-be-Ash/between-friends/embedded-docs/quickstart.md

   When you see "EVM" in function names like `useEvmAddress()` or `sendEvmTransaction()`, it means these work with any EVM-compatible blockchain, not just Ethereum.
 </Accordion>

-We use viem to read blockchain data, but the wallet itself is managed entirely by CDP:
+We use viem to read blockchain data, while the user maintains full control of their self-custodial wallet:

 ```tsx src/SignedInScreen.tsx
 // Create a read-only client for Base Sepolia